The Mayor's role and history

 Promoting the town

-Throughout the year the Mayor attends many events.
-The Mayor is President of around 15 local organisations, involving attendance at Annual General Meetings and giving support throughout the year.
-During the year, the Mayor attends numerous engagements including many community events and annual civic events.
+Throughout the year the mayor attends many civic events, and other community events too.
+The mayor is president of around 15 local organisations, involving attendance at annual general meetings and giving support throughout the year.
+During the year, the mayor attends numerous engagements including many community events and annual civic events.

-As well as attending at various charity events within the community, the Mayor runs a Mayor’s charity appeal during their term of office.
+As well as attending at various charity events within the community, the mayor runs a charity appeal during their term of office.